When applying for over 50 life insurance some policies require you to take a medical exam, and others do not.

 Misconceptions about no exam life insurance

-Unfortunately, many people that are seek out no exam life insurance for the wrong reasons.
+Unfortunately, many people seek out no exam life insurance for the wrong reasons.

 It’s critical to understand that…